darkrider00/notes/notes/Google cloud professional certification.md

 - digital infra is important for technology evolution and cost effectiveness
 - 2 or more types are used by single organization

+Total cost of ownership
+on premises -  higher than cloud (power, cooling maintenance, support services) switching from capital expenditure to operating expenses capital - buy once and benefit several years